FAQ's

 What’s included in the price?

 There are no hidden costs or fees.
-The price includes the weekend of training, your training materials including a textbook or online code (see below for details), and your scuba equipment.
+The price includes the weekend of training, your training materials including a personal online code (see below for details), and your scuba equipment.
 Besides the course fee, the only other cost is either rental or purchase of your personal snorkeling gear (mask, snorkel, fins, boots).
 Rental fee is $25 for the weekend.
 Purchasing these items will usually run around $250-$500 depending on what you pick and choose.

 How much will snorkeling gear cost?